 This app is a gold mine!

-FourSquare is an underrated app which has been used a lot, but nowa- days less people seem interested.
+FourSquare is an underrated app that has been used a lot, but nowadays, fewer people seem aware of it.
 This is what makes it so awesome.

 It helps you to find places around, such as

-The best app for editing your photos on the road, Snapseed and Lightroom.
+The best app for editing your photos on the road are Snapseed and Lightroom.
 Snapseed is easy to use and free to download.
 You can download Snapseed both for Android and iOs.

 Lightroom from Adobe is also free for the phone.
 I absolutely love their functionalities.
 It is more powerful than Lightroom, yet you really have to know what you are doing.
-So in a nutshell, Snapseed is lighter and easier to handle, Lightroom more advanced.
+So, in a nutshell, Snapseed is lighter and easier to handle, and Lightroom is more advanced.

 Luggage